-There are some different versions of this grinder starting from 2011.
+There are some different versions of this manual coffee grinder starting from 2011.
 That means their product is popular with the consumers.
 The company has made improvements over the years so expect to pay more for a newer model.

 Make sure you put everything together nice and tight and don’t forget this applies to the handle as well.
 Some people complained about the handle coming apart.
 The burrs are important but so is the handle.
 It has a 20 g capacity.
 Remember, that the grind’s coarseness will affect what you can yield at one given time.
 You may get 16-18 g at a medium grind setting.

 This grinder has ceramic burrs.
 It’s made from glass with an aluminum handle.
 It has the biggest grinder chamber so far, 100 g.
 The grinder mechanism, gears and such, are on top, propelled by a hand crank mounted sideways.
 This could be helpful since cranking in this position feels more natural.
 If the materials were better, perhaps this grinder would last a long time.